 .cer files you exported.

-We have one last step to complete.
-Back in your terminal add your copied
+One last step to complete!
+Back in your terminal add the copied

 ca-bundle.crt to Git's config.

 git config --global http.sslCAInfo C:/Users/Matt/ca-bundle.crt